redseacomputing/redseacomputing.github.io/_posts/2021-03-18-TDD2-structure-of-unit-tests.markdown

         assertTrue(library.getCatalogue().contains(movie));
     }

-Create the production class Library with IDE from your test case
+Create the production class Library with IDE from your test case.